bhushanwho/holiday-junk/README.md

 # 🧃 holiday junk

-repo to document all the stupid shit i did during the June-July 2025 holidays over an internship.
+repo to document all the stupid shit i did during the June-July 2025 holidays instead of an internship.

 ---

-## 📅 Daily Log
+## 📅 log

 | when       | what |
 |------------|------------|
-| 14 June | - tcp server in C <br> - another thing i did
+| 14 June | - tcp server in C
+| 15 June | -
 ---